8 Mins Read

 With its rustic Buddhist-inspired décor and cuisine philosophy, Pure Veggie House goes above and beyond to serve vegetarian dishes that you won’t even believe are vegetarian.
 We are obsessed with their enoki mushroom fries (hard to describe but utterly addictive) and their wild mushroom steamed dumplings that we swear have truffles in them!
 They are also experts in all things tofu: their seaweed-wrapped tofu rolls are a must-try.
 They don’t have an extensive mock meat selection, but the ones that are available can fool even the most devout carnivores.
 For plant-based traditionalists, they have a version of shark’s fin soup that consists of glass noodles, mushrooms, and tofu skin strips, and we sincerely wish this could be the banquet course of choice in weddings so as to spare our majestic fin friends.
-Pure Veggie House is slightly out of the way and a bit difficult to get to without a car, but the food and interiors more than make up for it and it’s also the perfect eatery to pair with an afternoon of ogling the monkeys at the Hong Kong Botanical & Zoological Gardens.
+As of August 2019, they have reopened in a brand new location in Central.

 Vegelink is popular within the local vegetarian Buddhist community for their menu of meat substitutes that are just like the real thing, both in taste and texture.
 They have a wide selection of dim sum dishes that substitute for the meat versions with clever iterations of tofu, potatoes, and mushrooms.
 One thing we heartily approve of: their dim sum is not too oily.
 No dumpling hangovers here!
 They also make mean custard buns.
 Apart from their yum cha menu, they are well-known for their exquisitely presented vegetarian sushi and their gourmet Cantonese set dinner menus.
 They also have a small vegetarian grocery as part of the restaurant and they sell veggie-friendly condiments, meat substitutes and supplements.